Specification

 Task body by runtime

-• For runtime: agent, everything after the optional yaml block is the prompt sent to the model.
+• For runtime: auto, everything after the optional yaml block is the prompt sent to the model.
 Markdown formatting is allowed; implementations render it as plain text.
 A runtime other than bash follows this same prompt-body convention unless it defines its own.

 • For runtime: bash, the body must contain exactly one fenced code block whose info string is exactly bash (an opening fence of three backticks at column 0, the info string bash, and a matching closing fence).
 The fenced content is the script.
 Prose outside the fence is treated as documentation and ignored at runtime.